kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/csi-driver.md

 3. **Verify Secret:** If the Pod is running successfully, then check inside the app container by running

     ```console
-    $ kubectl exec -ti mypod /bin/sh -n demo
+    $ kubectl exec -it mymongodbpod sh
-    / # ls /etc/foo
+    # ls /etc/foo
-    access_key  secret_key
+    password  username
-    / # cat /etc/foo/access_key
+    # cat /etc/foo/username
-    AKIAIH4QGZQOCMIWYLDA
+    v-kubernet-my-mongodb-ro-kikBd7yS6VQI070gAqSh-1544693186
     ```

-   So, we can see that the aws IAM credentials `access_key` and  `secret_key` are mounted into the pod
+ So, we can see that database credentials (username, password) are mounted to the specified path.

 ## Cleaning up